HariniJ17/Goto-Egypt-/README.md

-GoTo Egypt 🌍
+🌍 GoTo Egypt

-Objective 🎯
+🎯 Objective

-The main objective of the "GoTo Egypt" project is to create an engaging and informative travel page that showcases the beauty and attractions of Egypt.
-The page aims to provide travelers with essential information about destinations, culture, history, and tips for a memorable trip to Egypt.
+The GoTo Egypt project is a travel-focused web page designed to showcase the beauty, history, and culture of Egypt.
+This page serves as a guide for travelers, providing essential information about:

+🏛 Top destinations

+🌟 Rich cultural heritage

+📖 Fascinating history

+✈ Practical travel tips for a memorable trip

-Technologies Used 💻
+💻 Technologies Used

-HTML (HyperText Markup Language): 📄 Used to structure the content of the web page, including text, images, links, and other multimedia elements.
+1. HTML (HyperText Markup Language)

+📄 Used to structure the web page content, including text, images, links, and multimedia elements.

-CSS (Cascading Style Sheets): 🎨 Used to style and layout the web page.
-CSS is responsible for the design, including colors, fonts, spacing, and overall aesthetics of the travel page.
+2. CSS (Cascading Style Sheets)

+🎨 Styled the web page for an aesthetically pleasing look.

+Responsible for colors, fonts, spacing, and overall design.

+3. Bootstrap

-Bootstrap: 📱 A popular front-end framework for developing responsive and mobile-first websites.
-Bootstrap provides pre-designed components and CSS classes that make it easier to create a cohesive and visually appealing layout.
+📱 Leveraged this popular front-end framework to ensure the page is responsive and mobile-friendly.

+Used pre-designed components and CSS classes for a cohesive and visually appealing layout.

-To See the Output:
-https://harinij17.github.io/Goto-Egypt-/
+🌐 Live Demo

+Experience the beauty of Egypt through the live demo here: https://harinij17.github.io/Goto-Egypt-/